A weekend away to the Granite Belt and Girraween National Park will make you wonder if you’re in Queensland for three reasons:

 The other option for nice views is to go up to the Castle Rock (1.5-hour return).
 It’s easier as it’s less steep and the view at the top is as rewarding as the Pyramid.
 But the track leading to the top is not as diversified as the Pyramid.

 For those less experienced in hiking, the Underground Creek is a great option too.
-The track is very easy (1-hour return) and even a bit boring to be honest until you reach an impressive granite block.
+The track is straightforward (1-hour return) and even a bit boring to be honest until you reach an impressive granite block.
 Then, it’s time to have fun exploring all around.
-You can do a loop to go to the top of the granite and see the river before it falls under the rocks.
+You can make a loop to go to the top of the granite and see the river before it falls under the rocks.

 We didn’t try to fit in the Turtle and the Sphynx, as we wanted to spend time at the winery and go back to the farm not too late.